 Phenylketonuria is a rare inherited condition which causes amino acid phenylalanine to accumulate in the body.
 The condition develops due to a defect in the gene which creates the enzyme required to break down phenylalanine.

 In the absence of this enzyme, a hazardous build up develops when one consumes foods high in protein.
-This can eventually lead to serious health problems.

 Signs And Symptoms Of Phenylketonuria